Call Us NowEmail Us Now

 When clients ask why they should consider a living trust, I usually start by explaining the practical advantages it offers.
 Here are a few of the most important ones:

-• Avoiding Probate: As mentioned earlier, this is a major benefit.
-Probate can drag on for months or even years, and it’s often accompanied by legal fees and paperwork that can overwhelm your family during an already emotional time.
+• Avoiding Probate: Probate can drag on for months or even years, and it’s often accompanied by legal fees and paperwork that can overwhelm your family during an already emotional time.

 • Privacy: Unlike a will, which becomes public record during probate, a living trust remains private.
 This means your estate details stay between you and your beneficiaries.